rerun/rerun/modules/stubbs/README.md

 functions whose names are prefixed with `it_`.
 Roundup will extract these function names and run them in a sandbox.
-Tests should return with a 0 (zero) return status upon successful test validation.
+Tests should return with a 0 (zero) upon successful test validation.
+Non-zero causes the test to fail.

 The implementation of the individual test scripts are completely open to anything the author wishes